ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ---
 id: editor_intro
-name: Introduction to the CORE Editor
+name: Introduction to the Core Editor
-title: Introduction to the CORE Editor
+title: Introduction to the Core Editor
 categories:
     - Tutorial
 ---

-# Introduction to the CORE Editor
+# Introduction to the Core Editor

 !!! warning
     Flagged for Review.